 Cross-tables will not post any WGPO tournaments at its website.
 All WGPO tournaments must be posted on the WGPO website, which can be found at:

-You can also send out emails advertising your tournament to the WGPO google group listserv (WGPO@googlegroups.com) and include a link to the WGPO website.
+You can also send out emails advertising your tournament to the WGPO google group listserv (WGPO@googlegroups.com) and include a link to your tournament on the WGPO website.
 To join, send an email to firstname.lastname@example.org.

 Do players in my WGPO tournament have to join the WGPO in order to participate?

 Yes, membership is required to play in WGPO-approved tournaments, however, joining WGPO is free!
 Players can easily join by going to wordgameplayers.org/join.
 WGPO directors/organizers may also choose to offer approved invitational tournaments.
 Directors can help register new players at their first tournament.

 Are there any participation fees or rating fees I need to send back to the WGPO after my tournament?

 There are no fees whatsoever when you direct a WGPO tournament.
 All entry fees are used at the director’s discretion.

 Whom do I submit my tournament results to when the tournament is over?